joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## Future work
 * I'd like to get the code to work on a proper sever so that the I could see the map being built up in real time as the students filled in their answers.
 That would tighten up the feedback loop considerably.
 I'd also like the interface with Moodle to be much more clean and automatic.
 * The mapping code doesn't properly account for late people - if someone arrives _after_ everybody has counted then there should be a system to correctly insert them into the map.
-* The 'putting the stuff on the college systems' stage is very long.
-I'm working on getting the admin access to make that fast.

 ## Random Extra Tips
 The current version of the Excel Script mapping code is in [this Github repo](https://github.com/joereddington/casper)